shouya/thinking-dumps/lazy/README.md

 #### application

-You can apply values on procedures, as well as lambdas,
+You can apply values to procedures, as well as to lambdas,

 ```racket
 (+ 1 1)
 ((λ (a b) (+ a b)) 1 2)
 ```

-Because loli curries, applying multiple values is also just a syntatic
+Because loli use curry functions, applying multiple values is also just a syntatic sugar.
-sugar:

 ```racket
 (+ 1 1)
 ```

-is equivalent to:
+is equivalent to

 ```racket
 ((+ 1) 1)
 ```

 #### algebraic data type definition

-For example you want to describe a list, you will use the following ADT definition in Haskell:
+For example, if you want to describe a list, you may use the following ADT definition in Haskell:

 ```haskell
 data List a = Nil